-Did you start out using OmniFocus with a great deal of enthusiasm, but end up getting bogged down along the way?
+Did you start using OmniFocus with great enthusiasm but get bogged down along the way?

-For years I’ve had the privilege of providing OmniFocus coaching and consulting to people all over the world.
-When people contact me for the first time they often compliment OmniFocus’ outstanding design, and quickly add that they don’t feel like they’re using it as effectively as they could be.
+For years, I’ve had the privilege of providing OmniFocus Coaching and Consulting to people worldwide.
+When people contact me for the first time, they often compliment OmniFocus’ outstanding design and quickly add that they don’t feel like they’re using it as effectively as they could be.

-Based on these experiences, here’s a synopsis of the the most common pitfalls that people tend to encounter when using OmniFocus.
+Based on these experiences, here are the most common pitfalls people encounter while using OmniFocus.
 I’ve also included some suggestions on how to surmount these challenges or, better yet, avoid them in the first place.

 Overview

-The most common issue that I observe is people trying to use OmniFocus for too many things.
-Typically, the inbox is overflowing with everything from random thoughts to important commitments and projects contain a potpourri of actions, ideas and reference material.
-OmniFocus quickly becomes unmanageable and concerns arise over important tasks and projects getting lost in the shuffle.
+The most common issue I observe is people trying to use OmniFocus for too many things.
+Typically, the inbox is overflowing with everything from random thoughts to important commitments and projects containing a potpourri of actions, ideas, and reference material.
+OmniFocus quickly becomes unmanageable, and concerns arise over important actions and projects getting lost in the shuffle.

-I recommend that you reserve OmniFocus for projects and actions that you’re committed to completing and that you store ideas, project support material and incomplete thoughts elsewhere, referencing them from OmniFocus, as needed, to make sure that they’re not forgotten.
+I recommend that you reserve OmniFocus for projects and actions you’re committed to completing and storing ideas, project support material, and incomplete thoughts elsewhere, referencing them from OmniFocus, as needed, to ensure they’re not forgotten.

-If things like ideas and incomplete thoughts end up in your OmniFocus inbox, either take the time to clarify them before adding them to your OmniFocus library or, if they’re not actionable, store them elsewhere.
-Better yet, get into the habit of storing non-actionable things elsewhere (e.g. OmniOutliner or Evernote) to minimize the number of items that end up in your OmniFocus inbox.
+If ideas and incomplete thoughts end up in your OmniFocus inbox, either clarify them before adding them to your OmniFocus library or store them elsewhere if they’re not actionable.
+Better yet, get into the habit of capturing and storing non-actionable things elsewhere (e.g., Obsidian or Craft) to minimize the number of items in your OmniFocus inbox.

 Resources